mesonbuild/meson/docs/markdown/howtox.md

 $ CC=mycc meson <options>
 ```

-Note that environment variables like `CC` only works in native builds.
-The `CC`
+Note that environment variables like `CC` only refer to the host platform in
-refers to the compiler for the host platform, that is the compiler used to
+cross builds.
+That is, the `CC` refers compiler used to compile programs that
-compile programs that run on the machine we will eventually install the project
+run on the machine we will eventually install the project on.
+The compiler used
-on.
-The compiler used to build things that run on the machine we do the
+to build things that run on the machine we do the building can be specified
-building can be specified with `CC_FOR_BUILD`.
-You can use it in cross builds.
+with `CC_FOR_BUILD`.
+You can always used `CC_FOR_BUILD`, but for native builds
+it is less well known because Meson (and Autotools) will default `CC_FOR_BUILD`
+with `CC`.

 Note that environment variables are never the idiomatic way to do anything with
 Meson, however.
 It is better to use the native and cross files.
-And the tools
-for the host platform in cross builds can only be specified with a cross file.

 There is a table of all environment variables supported [Here](Reference-tables.md#compiler-and-linker-selection-variables)